daisyUniverse/SvoxBot/README.md

 3. Extract the SvoxBot zip, and run SvoxBot.exe
 4. Copy your bot Token, enter it into the text box and press 'Save Token'
 5. Restart the program.
 You should now see the bot in your server
-6. type "sv_ vox test" in your server to test the bot
+6. type "!play vox test" in your server to test the bot

+Remember to run !help if you forget anything!

 # Demo Video